lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 #### Praise and Continue

 ```
 That is a great section.
-Keep up this quality.
-Let's move on to the next section titled:
+Keep up the great quality.
+Let's move on to the next section, ""

 ```
 or for items in a listicle:
 ```
 That is a great item.
-Keep up this quality.
-Let's move on to the next item titled:
+Keep up the great quality.
+Let's move on to the next item, ""

 ```
 or simply:
 ```
-Let's move on to the next section titled:
+Let's move on to the next section, ""

 ```